"

 • Cardiovascular complications

-There are also a number of social side-effects of over-exercising as the problem becomes a dominant influence in the sufferer’s life:
+There are also several social side-effects of over-exercising as the problem becomes a dominant influence in the sufferer’s life:

 • Deterioration of social relationships